rscopes/react-scopes/readme.md

 Here some case where i use RS :
 - If you need dedicated contexts & stores for React components, while inheriting theirs parents contexts & stores
-- If you have updatable multiple & interdependent processing steps, resulting in multiple views
+- If you have updatable, multiple & interdependent processing steps, resulting in multiple data views
 - etc...

 ### Related packages